anuragsoni/shuttle_http/http/README.md

   (libraries shuttle_http))
 ```

+API Documentation can be viewed online on the [OCaml package registry](https://ocaml.org/p/shuttle_http/0.9.1/doc/index.html).

 ### Getting Started with Servers

 Shuttle_http is built on top of `Core` and `Async`.
 Core is intended to be used as a replacement of the OCaml standard library, and Async is a library that implements a non-preemptive user-level threads and provides a high level api for asynchronous execution.
 The rest of this doc assumed the following modules have been opened: